forc-db/GROA/README.md

 We encourage the research community to collaborate in updating, correcting, expanding, and utilizing this database through the GitHub platform.

 ### Relationship to ForC
-GROA drew data from the Global Forest Carbon database, [ForC](https://forc-db.github.io/), and is now hosted by the [ForC-db organization on GitHub](https://github.com/forc-db).
+GROA identified relevant studies within the Global Forest Carbon database, [ForC](https://forc-db.github.io/), and tracked down the original studies to confirm or update the data.
+It is now hosted by the [ForC-db organization on GitHub](https://github.com/forc-db).
 This repository also contains [code and data files for integration of GROA into ForC](https://github.com/forc-db/GROA/tree/master/GROA-ForC_integration).

 ## Data Use Policy and Guidelines